NickvisionApps/Application/README.md

 Once all dependencies are available on the system, simply run `dotnet run --project Nickvision.Application.WinUI` or `dotnet run --project Nickvision.Application.GNOME` to run the version of the app for your system.

+## Installing

+### Windows
+The recommended method is to use the pre-built Windows installer from the Releases section.

+However, you can also build an installer manually with the [inno installer script](inno/setup.iss).

+### Linux
+The recommended method is to use the flatpak availablt on Flathub.

+However, you can also build a flatpak of the app manually using the [flatpak manifest file](flatpak/org.nickvision.application.json).

+You can also install the application locally from source using the [linux install script](resources/linux/publish-and-install.sh).

 ## Code of Conduct

 This project follows the [GNOME Code of Conduct](https://conduct.gnome.org/).